j-l-m/Keras_using_pretrained_VGG16/README.md

 The **jupyter notebook** featured in this repo shows how to use VGG16 (pretrained on ImageNet) for a new classification task.
 It involves using a new dataset and replacing the classifier (the fully connected layers at top of the network) with a new classifier.
 The base of the network (convolutional base) is frozen and the new classifier is trained using the new dataset.

+This repo also shows how to plot graphs using the training history information as well as creating a classification report using **scikit-learn**'s classification_report function.